sahithyandev/s3/src/content/docs/data-communication-networking/07-digital-to-analog.md

 ### Quadrature PSK

 Each signal element represents more than 1 bit.
+Shifts phase by 90 degrees.
+Can use even more phase shifts.

 :::note